Scrollar Invariants of Tropical Curves: Computing the Rank Sequence for Chains of Loops

+Note in particular that if $i \leq b$, then the congruence conditions above are independent of $c$.
+We now proceed to a concrete example.

-While doing this, we may only place symbol $s$ in box $(x,y)$ if \cref{Eq:Cong2} is satisfied; we list the relevant values in \cref{fig: xi^2s}.
-Using this data and \cref{Eq:Cong2}, we traverse and fill the diagonals of a $10\times6$ tableau as we are able.
+\begin{ex} Let $g=12$, $a=2$, and $b=4$.
+We will use the algorithm to compute the sequence of ranks $\rk(c\dab)$ for all $c$.
+First, we build $\lab^2$.
+We naively assume $\lab^2$ has $j=1$ fewer rows and $3-j=2$ more columns than $\lab$.
+We traverse and fill the diagonals as in steps 2 and 3 of the algorithm.
+While doing this, we may only place a symbol $s$ in box $(x,y)$ if \cref{Eq:Cong} is satisfied.
+By the remark following \cref{Eq:Cong}, if $i \leq b$ and the symbol $i$ appears in box $(x,y)$ in $\lab$, then it will appear in this same box in $\lab^c$ for all $c$.
+If $b < i < g$, however, then $m_i = 2$ and the boxes $(x,y)$ in $\lab^c$ containing the symbol $i$ depend on the parity of $c$.
+Using this, we traverse and fill the diagonals of a $9 \times 4$ tableau as we are able.
 The result is shown in \cref{fig: lambda_D^2 j=1}.

 We see that this attempt was unsuccessful, as there were not enough symbols to fill the whole tableau.
-We therefore repeat this process with a tableau of dimensions $9\times5$, that is, assuming $j=2.$ This is similarly unsuccessful, as is letting $j=3$.
-Both tableaux are shown in \cref{fig: lambda_D^2 j=23}.
-Note that each tableau is the restriction of the previous one to a rectangle of smaller dimensions.
-Specifically, each rectangle has one fewer row and one fewer column than the previous one.
+We therefore repeat this process with a tableau of dimensions $8 \times 3$ -- that is, assuming $j=2$.
+This time, we are successful.
+The resulting tableau is shown in \cref{fig: lambda_D^2 j=23}.
+Since the algorithm terminates when $j=2$, we see that $\rk(2\dab) = \rk(\dab) + (3-2) = 2$.
+Note that this tableau is the restriction of the previous one to a rectangle with one fewer row and one fewer column.
 Our procedure restricts to smaller and smaller rectangles until every box is filled.

-Finally, when $j=4$, we succeed in building the rectangular tableau shown in \cref{fig: lambda_D^2 j=4}.
-We label this tableau by $2D$ in \cref{fig:sage example}.
-We then repeat this process from the beginning to obtain the tableaux $\lambda_D^3$ and $\lambda_D^4.$

-For the benefit of the reader, we have chosen an example where the genus is relatively small in comparison to the gonality.
-Because of this, the tropical rank sequence happens to be convex.
-In examples of larger genus, this is typically not the case.
+In this way, we see that this process is equivalent to building the largest non-rectangular tableau possible, then finding the largest rectangular tableau that it contains.